 Cost: Unfortunately, it costs a pretty penny.
-The big ticket items include the egg extraction and accompanying drugs, the egg storage, and the egg reinsertion (IVF).
-There are a different cost of the different clinic.
+The big-ticket items include the egg extraction and accompanying drugs, the egg storage, and the egg reinsertion (IVF).
+There is a different cost of different clinic.
+(5)

 When: Remember, egg freezing procedure is essentially an insurance policy for your fertility.
 The younger you freeze, the better the results—and also the lower the likelihood that you’ll need to use the eggs, as you’ll have more time to get pregnant naturally.

 As with many things in life, there’s no formula for the perfect approach.
 Your timing should depend on how much insurance you want to buy for your fertility, and every woman has different opinions and preferences.